snorkel-team/website/_use_cases/01_spam_tutorial.md

     Test Accuracy: 90.0%

 **We observe an additional boost in accuracy over the `LabelModel` by multiple points!
+This is in part because the discriminative model makes good predictions on all data points, not just the ones covered by labeling functions.
 By using the label model to transfer the domain knowledge encoded in our LFs to the discriminative model, we were able to generalize beyond the noisy labeling heuristics**.